rlogwood/zelta-test/README.md

 export BPOOL_DISK="nvme?n1"
 ```

+## Chages to root home directory
+> [!WARNING]
+> You have to run the script as root `sudo ./run_all.sh`

+Root permissions are needed to create the `apool` and `bpool` used in testing.
+Additionally the current dev branch of the [zelta repo](https://github.com/bellhyve/zelta.git) is
+downloaded to root's home directory `~root/` and installed at `~root/.local/zelta`.

+During test setup the `~root/.local/zelta/bin` path is added to the execution `PATH`.

+    ```sh
+    root:~# ls zelta .local/zelta

+    .local/zelta:
+    bin  doc  etc  share

+    zelta:
+    bin  doc  install.sh  LICENSE  port-files  README.md  share  zelta.conf  zelta.env
+    ```

 ## Running the tests
-You run the series of tests with the command
+You run the series of tests with the script [debian12/tests/run_all.sh](debian12/tests/run_all.sh).

 ### cd to [debian12/tests](debian12/tests)
 ```sh